-- 1) A total of 14 Gouldian finches were located feeding (all within the breeding areas). - 2) Substantial reduction in grazing pressure (cattle) in Gouldian finch breeding areas, feeding areas and in the general Buffer Area compared to previous years. - 3) Potential feeding grasses were present in all habitats.
-Gouldian finch habitats were dominated by Sorghum spp. and Triodia spp., both of which are favoured feeding grasses. - 4) Phenology surveys showed that Sorghum spp., Triodia spp. and Alloteropsis semialata were flowering and/or seeding during the late wet season, providing a food base for the Gouldian finch.
+- 1) A total of 29 Gouldian finches were located feeding (in both the breeding and Buffer areas); this is the highest number of birds to be recorded since land clearing commenced. - 2) Substantial reduction in grazing pressure (almost absent) in Gouldian finch breeding areas, feeding areas and in the general Buffer Area compared to previous years. - 3) Potential feeding grasses were present in all habitats, and in higher proportions than in the previous 5 years.
+Gouldian finch habitats were dominated by Sorghum spp. and Triodia spp., both of which are favoured feeding grasses. - 4) Phenology surveys showed that Sorghum spp., Triodia spp. and Alloteropsis semialata were flowering and/or seeding during the late wet season, and in greater numbers than in previous years, thus providing a vital food base for the finches.

-Overall, this work provides the required annual data for (1) long-term monitoring of breeding Gouldian finches within the Weaber Plain Development Project, and (2) the conditions detailed in the EPBC Act and GFMP.
-This work also provides important ongoing and baseline data to ensure appropriate management of the endangered Gouldian finch and its habitat during the construction and operation of the Ord River Irrigation Area - Weaber Plain Development Project.
+This work provides the required annual data for (1) long-term monitoring of breeding Gouldian finches within the Weaber Plain Development Project, and (2) the conditions detailed in the EPBC Act and GFMP, as well as important on-going and baseline data to ensure appropriate management of the endangered Gouldian finch.